dfgitn4j/repl-cypher-shell/README.md

 ## _Is It Overkill? :eyes:_

  Maybe.
-But `repl-cypher-shell.sh` offers a way to execute Cypher queries from within windows tools I use for coding in a REPL style workflow.
+But `repl-cypher-shell.sh` offers a way to execute Cypher queries from within GUI tools I use in a REPL style workflow.
 There's also times where I wanted a REPL and controlled output environment when running `cypher-shell` from the  command line.
 You can always run `cypher-shell` from a terminal pipe output to a pager, but that is a rough REPL enviroment.
 I